-Mr. Tony Barela took a roll call of the Board.
-The following directors were present: Ted Costa, Ken Miller, Dan Rich and Manuel Zamorano.
-Director Pam Tobin arrived a few minutes late after roll call was completed.
+The Board Secretary took a roll call of the Board.
+The following directors were present: Ted Costa, Ken Miller, Dan Rich, Pam Tobin and Manuel Zamorano.

 II.
 PUBLIC FORUM

 There were no public comments.

 III.
 CONSENT CALENDAR

 All items under the consent calendar are considered to be routine and are approved by one motion.
 There will be no separate discussion of these items unless a member of the Board, audience, or staff request a specific item removed after the motion to approve the Consent Calendar.